Using SLURM

 ../_images/ganglia.png

-Fig 4: Complex information offered by ganglia.
+Fig 4: Complex information offered by page /ganglia.

 Most common arguments to are -u username for listing only user username jobs, and -j jobid for listing job specified by the job number.
 Adding -l (for “long” output) gives more details.